-Issued itage of Share Held by Country of rent Name of subsidiary Incorporation 2016 % 2015 % Principal activities Timberwell Plywood Sdn.
+tage of Share Held by Country of Par rent Name of subsidiary Incorporation 2017 % 2016 % Principal activities Timberwell Plywood Sdn.
 Bhd.
 Malaysia 59 59 Ceased operations Timberwell Properties Sdn.
 Bhd.
 Malaysia 100 100 Property investment and holding Timberwell Forest Sdn.
 Bhd.
 Malaysia 100 100 Ceased operations Timberwell Plantations Sdn.
 Bhd.
 Malaysia 100 100 Ceased operations

 During the financial year, the Company has carried out a review of the recoverable amounts of its investments in certain subsidiaries that had been persistently making losses.
-A total impairment losses of RM598,000 (2015: RM931,000), representing the write-down of the investments to their recoverable amounts, was recognised in "Administrative Expenses" line item of the statement of profit or loss and other comprehensive income.
+A total impairment losses of RM Nil (2016: RM598,000), representing the write-down of the investments to their recoverable amounts, was recognised in "Administrative Expenses" line item of the statement of profit or loss and other comprehensive income.
 The recoverable amount is based on the net asset value of the subsidiaries.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2016
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2017